 How Does Anti-Aliasing Work?

-Before responding to that query, let’s ensure we understand the reason behind those ugly jagged edges that show up on your screen initially.
+Before responding to that query, let’s ensure we understand the reason behind those unsightly jagged edges that show up on your screen initially.

-If you’re unfamiliar with computer graphics, you should know that, although most video games are three-dimensional, the image displayed on your screen has to be planar.
-Unfortunately, we still don’t have stereoscopic monitors.
+If you’re unfamiliar with computer graphics, you should know that, although most video games are three-dimensional, the image displayed on your screen has to be flat.
+Unfortunately, we still don’t have holographic displays.

-This results in issues such as pixelized images with jagged object edges.
+This results in issues such as pixelized images with rough object edges.

 Type in anti-aliasing.